ylochman/babelcalib/README.md

 <a name="calibration"/>

 ## Calibration
 Calibration is performed by the function [`calibrate.m`](./core/calibrate.m).
+The user provides the 2D<->3D correspondence of the corner detections in the captured images as well as the coordinates of the calibration board fiducials and the absolute poses of the calibration boards.
+Any calibration board of the target may be partially or fully occluded in a calibration image.
+The camera model is returned as well as diagnostics about the calibration.

 ```matlab
 function [model, res, corners, boards] = calibrate(corners, boards, imgsize, varargin)
 ```
 Parameters:
 * `corners` : type [corners](#corners)
 * `boards` : type [boards](#boards)
-* `imgsize` : 1x2 array
-              specifies the height and width of the images; all the images are assumed to have the same dimensions.
+* `imgsize` : 1x2 array specifying the height and width of the images; all images in a capture are assumed to have the same dimensions.
 * `varargin` : [optional arguments](#cfg)

 Returns